M1 Internship

 Keywords microbial ecology, coral reef fish, methanogenesis, gas chromatography, PCR

-You can find my presentation support (in french)
+My Masters presentation support (in french)

-My bibliographic work (in french)
+My bibliographic resume (in french)